-Step 6 illustrated above is strictly required if you are intending to change the entire system channel (both transmitter and receiver).
-The entire system will no longer work if step 6 is skipped because the transmitter and receiver channels are now different (new vs. old).
+Step 6 is strictly required if you are intending to change the entire system channel (both transmitter and receiver).
+The entire system no longer works if step 6 is skipped because the transmitter and receiver channels are now different (new vs. old).
 In this case you would have to redo steps 1-4 and step 6 to transfer the newly selected transmitter channel to the receiver.